Iran–Saudi Arabia proxy war: Pakistan

 Pakistan is a major partner of Saudi Arabia, but is also a neighbor of Iran, sharing historical ties as well.
 Prior to 1979, the three countries formed a moderate relationship and acted as responsible Muslim states.
 However, since 1979, Pakistan has fallen into sectarian discord due to growing attempt by Iran and Saudi Arabia to spread influence to the country, with Pakistan having a balance of Sunni and Shi'a Muslims.

 Pakistan's relations with Saudi Arabia has been historically strong, and often Pakistan has feared Iran is trying to recruit its large Shi'a population to serve for Iran's military adventures, given by increasing number of vanishing Shi'as in Pakistan.
 Its link with Iran is also marred with a number of problems regarding not just Shia issue, but also due to conflict in Afghanistan, with Iran-backed proxies have fought against Pakistan and its ally Taliban, further strengthens Pakistan's relations with Saudi Arabia.
 However, Pakistan has refrained from criticizing Iran, but rather seeks to preserve the relations, given its long historical relationship with Iran.
 Pakistan has backed Iran on its effort to maintain border security in the restive Balochistan region, and have cooperated against the Soviets in the 1980s.

 In 2019, Pakistani prime minister Imran Khan, during a visit to Tehran, said that he was trying promote talks between Iran and Saudi Arabia to defuse the tension between the two countries.
-But now Pakistan now after current Iran-Israel war 2025 prefers to have good relations with Iran.
+Following the Twelve-Day War, Pakistan opted to pursue more amicable relations with Iran.
 It remained neutral during the 2017 Qatar-Gulf crisis.